patrikk0123/pv179-2024-project/README.md

 dotnet run --project "API"
 ```
 - Swagger is available at `https://localhost:5174/swagger/index.html`
+- API is encrypted with hardcoded Bearer token (that need to be set up in swagger to test the API)

 ## Database
 - We are using SQLITE, may be changed in the future